infotexture/dita-bootstrap.sass/README.md

 <a href="https://nodejs.org/"><img src="https://nodejs.org/static/images/logos/nodejs-new-pantone-black.svg" align="right" width="70" height="70" align="right" width="55" height="55"></a>

-The _DITA Bootstrap Lunr Search_ plug-in uses the [Node.js](https://nodejs.org/) JavaScript runtime to generate the Lunr.js search index.
+The _DITA Bootstrap SASS_ plug-in uses the [Node.js](https://nodejs.org/) JavaScript runtime to generate the `theme.css` file.
 Node.js must therefore be present for the index to be generated successfully.

 To download and install a copy, follow the instructions for your operating system on the [download page](https://nodejs.org/en/download/).